 - Sec.
 1 Delegation of Authority.
-Subject to Sections 2 and 3 immediately below and the general provisions of Series 10501, of the Regents' Rules and Regulations and except as otherwise specified in these Rules and Regulations, each institution president or the Chancellor is authorized to appoint architects, approve plans and Construction Documents, and execute and deliver contracts, agreements, guaranteed maximum price or stipulated sum proposals, and other documents on behalf of the Board of Regents for all new construction projects of \$1 million or less and for repair and rehabilitation projects of \$2 million or less ("Minor Projects"). - Sec.
+Subject to Sections 2 and 3 immediately below and the general provisions of Rule 10501 of the Regents' Rules and Regulations and except as otherwise specified in these Rules and Regulations, each institutional president or the Executive Vice Chancellor for Business Affairs, as appropriate, is authorized to appoint architects, approve plans and Construction Documents, and execute and deliver contracts, agreements, guaranteed maximum price or stipulated sum proposals, and other documents on behalf of the Board of Regents for all Minor Projects. - Sec.
 2 Review and Approval.
 Minor Projects shall be subject to review as directed by the appropriate Executive Vice Chancellor.
-If the Minor Project is to accommodate facility program changes requiring System approval or approval of the Texas Higher Education Coordinating Board, then (i) necessary facility program approvals must be secured in advance of requests for construction approval, (ii) funds must have been approved through standard System budgetary procedures; and (iii) the project must have been approved by the component institution director of physical plant, chief business officer, and president. - Sec.
-3 Professional Services.
-Subject to the provisions of Series 10501 of these Rules and Regulations, each institution president is authorized to execute and deliver on behalf of the Board contracts and agreements with architects, engineers, and other professional service providers for Minor Projects previously approved in accordance with this Series.
-Contracts with architects and engineers shall comply with guidelines issued by U. T. System Administration's Office of General Counsel and shall be written on a standard form approved by the Office of General Counsel.
+If the Minor Project is to accommodate facility program changes requiring System approval or approval of the Texas Higher Education Coordinating Board, then (i) necessary facility program approvals must be secured in advance of requests for construction approval, (ii) funds must have been approved through standard System budgetary procedures; and (iii) the project must have been approved by the institution director of physical plant, chief business officer, and president. - Sec.
+3 Standardized Contracts.
+Contracts with architects and engineers shall comply with guidelines issued by the U. T. System Administration Office of General Counsel and shall be written on a standard form approved by the Office of General Counsel.
+Construction contracts shall comply with guidelines issued by the U. T. System Administration's Office of General Counsel and shall be written on a standard form approved by the Office of General Counsel.
+Payment and performance bonds, when required by law or contracts, shall be on a standard form approved by the Office of General Counsel.